 6. What function does the flux surrounding a stick electrode serve?

-All stick electrodes consist of a wire surrounded by a coating called flux, which serves several important purposes.
-It is actually the flux, or the covering, on the electrode that dictates where and how an electrode can be used.
+All stick electrodes consist of a rod surrounded by a coating called flux, which serves several important purposes.
+It is actually the flux, or the covering, that dictates where and how an electrode can be used.

 When you strike an arc, the flux burns and produces a series of complex chemical reactions.
 As the flux ingredients burn in the welding arc, they release shielding gas to protect the molten weld pool from atmospheric impurities.
 When the weld pool cools, the flux forms slag to protect the weld metal from oxidation and prevent porosity in the weld bead.

 Flux also contains ionizing elements that make the arc more stable (especially when welding with an AC power source), along with alloys that give the weld its ductility and tensile strength.

 Some electrodes use flux with a higher concentration of iron powder to help increase deposition rates, while others contain added deoxidizers that act as cleaning agents and can penetrate corroded or dirty workpieces or mill scale.